hivian/docker-home-server/README.md

-# Homeserver
+# Docker-home

 A robust and extensible homeserver setup.

 It is designed to be hosted and used only on your local network.
-Even though being only used on my local network it uses ```https``` via a wildcard certificate for everything.
+Even though being only used on your local network it uses ```https``` via a wildcard certificate for every service.
 You can still access from all around the world via a VPN e.g. Wireguard Traefik is the reverse proxy for all the services.